Corrado777/CodeAstro9/README.md

-# CodeAstro9
+# Martian Starhunter V1.0.0
-Project repository for code astro group 9
+*Project repository for CodeAstro group 9*

-Authors: Anthony Girmenia, Elena González Prieto, Ahmed Taha, Josh Weston
+**Authors**: Anthony Girmenia, Elena González Prieto, Ahmed Taha, Josh Weston

-End goal: Sky chart generator for observing on Mars.

-Stretch goals: Other planets, other visualisation techniques

-Pipeline plan:

-  -Object to be observed
-  -Given time
-  -Our location (position and planet)

-In the first instance, can calculate the observation of a specific object from a specific location, then generalise

-  -Visualisation (observer chart) - altitude versus time -Data
-  -potential stretch - position of sun/earth/other planets

-Dependencies:
-  -celestial coordinates/ephemeris catalogues
-  -time conversion process/database

-Day-to-day plan:

-Monday
-  -Initial plan

-Tuesday
-- Finish functions

-Wednesday
-- See Chicago

-Thursday

-Friday
-  -Present!
+# Usage
+Martian Starhunter is a python package developed to track objects on the sky for astronomical observations from the Martian surface.
+The code approximates the Martian sky for a given date and adjusts the target object position from its Earth-sky co-ordinates.

+## Installation

+install details can go here?

+## Running Martian Starhunter

+Use details go here